useronetestgitcollab/TestCollabRepo/README.md

 The other user, who has a commit that's not pushed to remote, will run git pull.
 We should see a merge happening afterwards.

+### Ecercise 9

+Testing git pull --rebase.

+This commit will be pushed to remote.
+The other user, who has a commit that's not pushed to remote, will run git pull --rebase.
+We should see a rebase happening afterwards.